zakkarry/retraktarr/README.md

 This use case was admittedly very narrow, and a few more use cases have emerged since.

 - Backing up entire Radarr/Sonarr libraries, including movies/shows you do not already have downloaded.
-For example, if its missing in Radarr, PlexTraktSync would not help.
+For example, if it's missing in Radarr, PlexTraktSync would not help.
 - Restoring your library easily by importing an entire (backed up) list (in the case of migrating OSs or catastrophic failures)
 - Giving someone the ability to browse media you have (without giving them access to Plex/Jellyfin/Emby)
 - _Possibly more I have not considered..._